 After a validator is created with a

-create-validator transaction, they can be in three states:
+create-validator transaction, the validator is in one of three states:

 in validator set: Validator is in the active set and participates in consensus.
-Validator is earning rewards and can be slashed for misbehaviour.
+The validator is earning rewards and can be slashed for misbehavior.

-unbonded: Validator is not in the active set, and therefore not signing blocs.
-Validator cannot be slashed, and does not earn any reward.
-It is still possible to delegate Atoms to this validator.
-Un-delegating from an
+unbonded: Validator is not in the active set, and therefore not signing blocks.
+The validator cannot be slashed and does not earn any reward.
+It is still possible to delegate ATOM to an unbonded validator.
+Undelegating from an

-Self-delegation is delegation from a validator to themselves.
-This amount can be increases by sending a
+Self-delegation is a delegation of ATOM from a validator to themselves.
+The delegated amount can be increased by sending a

 delegate transaction from your validator's